Manuel Medrano

 Graduate Student in History at Harvard University

-• Regions: Europe; Iberia; Latin America
+• Regions: Latin America, Europe

-• Times: 18th to 19th centuries
+• Times: 16th to 20th centuries